TWUOnline/multi-access/pages/02.learning-design/activities-and-assessment/gallery.md

-## Activities and Assessment
+## Learning Activities and Assessment

-Once you know where you want your students to go (course learning outcomes), how will they get there?
-How will they demonstrate their learning and show you their level of understanding?
-What will help them be successful in meeting or exceeding your expectations for their learning?
-How will students reflect on and improve upon their own achievements?
+As we design a course, we first identify the course learning outcomes, then we plan how students show their learning (assessment) and provide ways to practice and reflect on their learning (activities).
+As in the picture below, learners must know what to aim for, how to hit the target, and be given ample practice to be successful.

 ![](archery-g83e9ec0ca_1280.jpg)